 The idea that in farming we are really exploiting the land is quite correct.
 Indeed, we cannot help doing so.
 With all that we send out into the world from our farms, we are taking forces away from the earth – nay, even from the air.
 These forces must somehow be restoredRudolf Steiner, Lecture 5, The Agriculture Course

-There are nine core biodynamic preparations, they are used to improve soil health and help heal the earth.
-The farmers/growers relationship with the farm/garden is also strengthened through the making, and use of the biodynamic preparations.
+(1.1) There are nine core biodynamic preparations, that are used to improve soil health and help heal the earth.
+The farmer’s/growers relationship with the farm/garden is also strengthened through the making, and use of the biodynamic preparations.

 Beyond the core biodynamic preparations (500-508) indicated by Rudolf Steiner in Lecture 4 and Lecture 5 of The Agriculture Course, a handful of biodynamic practitioners around the world have developed their own preparations and practices, such as the Three Kings Preparation, CCP, Sequential Spraying, and 500XP, which I will address in part three.